 You are walking down an aisle at your local Walmart, Target, or any other store, and, all of a sudden, you get hit by something that tumbled down from above.
 That object might have been inadequately secured by the store’s workers, or other customers trying to reach it turned it into a falling hazard.

-Whatever is the case, you have sustained an injury, and now you have no idea what to do and how to recover compensation for this completely avoidable and unnecessary injury.
+Whatever the case, you have sustained an injury, and now you have no idea what to do and how to recover compensation for this completely avoidable and unnecessary injury.
 But who can be held liable for this injury?
 Let our Riverside premises liability attorney from the Law Offices of Howard Craig Kornberg answer this question.

 Can I sue the store for my injuries after being hit by a falling object?